Franziska Michor

 Franziska Michor (born 1982) is an Austrian computational biologist.
 She is a professor in the department of data science at the Dana–Farber Cancer Institute.
 She serves as Director of the Physical Sciences-Oncology Center and the Center for Cancer Evolution.

 Education and early career

-Michor was born in Vienna.
-Her father was a mathematician and her mother was a nurse.
+Michor was born in Vienna in 1982.
+Her father, Peter W. Michor, is a mathematician and a retired professor at the University of Vienna, and her mother was a nurse.
 As a child she became interested in mathematics, and was inspired to follow a scientific career that helped others.
 Michor was an undergraduate student in mathematics and molecular biology at the University of Vienna.
 She spent a year at the University of Trieste, where she studied medical biotechnology.
 She moved to the Institute for Advanced Study as a graduate student, where she worked in theoretical biology.
 Michor was a doctoral researcher in Harvard University, where she was based in the Department of Organismic and Evolutionary Biology.
 Her thesis considered the evolutionary dynamics of cancer.
 She identified the time required for the genes within cancer cells to mutate and become protective against cancer.